Deep Dive: MercadoLibre ($MELI)

 Disclosure: I’m not a neutral observer here.
 MercadoLibre is the largest position in my Atomic portfolio.

 Reason #1: The flywheel is visibly accelerating.
-The company discloses TPV $71.2bn and GMV $16.5bn, and it reports net income $421m even while leaning into free shipping and credit expansion.
+The company discloses TPV $71.2bn and GMV $16.5bn.
+More impressively, it reports net income of $421m even while leaning into free shipping and credit expansion.

 Reason #2: Operating system improvements are tangible.
-The company highlights unit shipping cost improvements in Brazil and Mexico, which is exactly what you want to see if you’re subsidizing shipping as a growth lever.
+The company highlights unit shipping cost improvements in Brazil and Mexico.
+This is exactly what you want to see if you’re subsidizing shipping as a growth lever.

-What would increase confidence: A longer track record of credit scaling without deterioration in NPL/provisions while logistics efficiency keeps compounding—i.e., the company proves it can run the reactor hotter without stressing the containment vessel.
+What would increase confidence?
+I want to see a longer track record of credit scaling without deterioration in NPL/provisions while logistics efficiency keeps compounding.
+Basically, prove you can run the reactor hotter without stressing the containment vessel.

 Upgrade Triggers